-Navigating to California (orNav2Cal) is the sister program of NavCal at University of California, Berkeley.
-This program enables Nav2Cal university student mentors to guide West Contra Costa (WCC) County High School student fellows in the NavCal functionalities and in UC application.
-Through the mentoring partnership, non-traditional UC Berkeley students assist historically marginalized WCC high school students in navigating the applications to the University of California, Berkeley through a hands-on approach that involves active engagement and coaching by current university graduate and undergraduate students.
+The Navigating to California (or NAV2CAL or N2C) Fellowship is the sister program of NAVCAL at the University of California, Berkeley.
+Through NAV2CAL, UC Berkeley Student Mxntor Interns are hired and trained to guide underrepresented high school students (i.e. from counties like West Contra Costa) in the NAVCAL functionalities and in UC application.
+Through the mxntoring partnership, NAV2CAL Interns assist historically marginalized high school students in navigating the applications to the University of California, Berkeley through a near-peer approach that involves active engagement and coaching by current university graduate and undergraduate students.

-As a result, this fellowship empowers future incoming freshmen students to address challenges, and ultimately ensures that more students are educated on how to access and maximize the UC Berkeley resources, be prepared to enter higher education, and succeed at the university level.
+As a result, this Fellowship empowers future incoming freshmen students to address challenges and ultimately ensures that more students are educated on how to access and maximize the UC Berkeley resources, be prepared to enter higher education and succeed at the university level.